Sivli-Embir/meteor-semanticity/README.md

 ```
 In this case the `currentPostComments` is the sum of all comments that have a belongs_to relationship to the current post.
 You can also reuse the publication to get the comments from more then one post.

+### TODO
+* Add at least one driver.
+* Clean up and reduce the README, also create a wiki.
+* Add indexs.

 ### Collaboration and adding new drivers
 All are welcome.